ibm-security-verify/verify-mobile-android/sdk/fido2/fido2_module.md

 }
 ```

-Pass the activity context, the dialog builder, the `publicKeyCredentialRequestOptions` from the previous network request and few other parameters to generate the `AuthenticatorAssertionResponse`.
+Pass the activity context, the dialog builder, the `publicKeyCredentialRequestOptions` from the previous network request and other parameters to generate the `AuthenticatorAssertionResponse`.
 Due to the authentication dialog, this call needs to be wrapped in a coroutine.
 ```Kotlin
 lifecycleScope.launch {
     val authenticatorAssertionResponse: AuthenticatorAssertionResponse =